kmd178/UTHPortal-Android/README.md

 See also the server side component of the application: [UTHPortal server](https://github.com/VolosHack/UTHPortal-server)

-A project of [VolosHack](http://voloshack.tk/), the University of Thessaly hackers group.
+A project of [VolosHack](http://voloshack.tk/), the University of Thessaly hacker group.